intel/cm-cpu-emulation/README_LOGGING.md

 **At the build- and runtime** a user can set particular topic channels to be enabled or disabled, also the minimal importance level of messages displayed can be set.
 See [common/emu_log_flags.h](./common/emu_log_flags.h) for compile-time settings, see [runtime configuration readme](./README_CONFIG.md) for runtime configuration settings.

-### Sticky messages

-Sticky messages are not affected by runtime choice of messages to be displayed and are aways shown.
-Use **fSticky** flag to make the message sticky.

 ## API usage examples and output: